mahdip72/InstructPix2Pix/README.md

 After a training is finished, the following directories will be available in the `save_results/timestamp` directory:
 1) **diffusers_checkpoint**: This directory can be used for getting inference with diffusers library.
 2) **accelerator_checkpoints**: This directory can be used for resume training.
 The numbers in the directories' names show the global step.
 In order to use it for inference you have to convert it using
-3) **Images_log**: A folder including images on the evaluation images in different evaluation steps (or epochs).
-4) **lora_checkpoints**: To do (this directory would be used for getting inference with low rank adaptation).
+3) **lora_checkpoints**: To do (this directory would be used for getting inference with low rank adaptation).

 We can simply use our fine-tuned model using the following code: